gatherworkshops/Building-with-jQuery/slideshow/htmlbasics/links-challenge.md

 Note:

+Try out this Dabblet and see if you can get the links all working properly.

-Fill in the href attributes for each on dabblet.
+Fill in the `href` attribute correctly for each of the links.
 The first one has been done for you.

+All you need to do is find the web addresses that the links should link to, and put that link between the `href` attribute's quote marks `" "`.

 Subpage: